 - Exercise regularly.
 This doesn’t mean that you have to join a gym.
 You can go for a 30-minute walk four times a week, go swimming, bicycling, or work out at home with hand weights and exercise bands.
 The point is to do regular exercise to a point where your body feels the effects of the workout.
 This helps your body and your mind by producing endorphins that make you feel good.

 - Get enough rest.
 While you are in recovery, especially after a relapse, you should aim for 7-8 hours of sleep a night.
 Don’t read in bed or watch TV.
 Make your sleeping environment conducive to sleep.
 Try to go to bed and get up at the same time every day.
 This sets a natural rhythm for your body.
 If you toss and turn, get up and go in another room until you feel sleepy.
 Then, go back to bed.

-- If you’re feeling lonely or blue, go to a meeting or call someone you trust and talk.
+- Go to a meeting or call someone you trust and talk if you’re feeling lonely or blue.
 You don’t necessarily have to talk about your problems.
 Just talk.
 And listen.
 The act of engaging in conversation with another will take your mind off your feelings for a while — and this may be all it takes to lift your mood.

-Healthy behaviors — like regular exercise, socializing with non-using individuals, attending meetings, and others — will become easier to develop over time.
+Healthy behaviors — like regular exercise, sleeping well, socializing with non-using individuals and attending meetings — will become easier to develop over time.
 Be patient.
 It does take time.